-Lake trout are hatched and reared artificially by conservation agencies at various localities throughout their geographic range.
-To obtain eggs, fish in breeding condition are caught in the fall in nets set at or near their spawning grounds.
+Lake trout are hatched and reared artificially by conservation agencies at various localities in their geographic range.
+Eggs are taken from fish caught in nets set at their spawning grounds, or from hatcheryreared brood stocks.
 Eggs and milt are stripped from ripe fish by manual pressure on the sides of their bellies, collected in a suitable container, and thoroughly mixed.
-After the fertilized eggs have been washed and are water-hardened, they are then transferred to hatcheries, where they are incubated in shallow trays which are suspended in troughs of flowing water.
+After the fertilized eggs have been washed and are water-hardened, they are transferred to hatcheries, where they are incubated in shallow trays suspended introughs of flowing water.
 The length of the incubation period depends on the water temperature.
-Hatching occurs in about 2 months at a water temperature of 47° F., 4 months at 39° F., and requires more than 5 months at 35° F. The hatching percentage varies widely in different lots of eggs but averages about 65.
+Hatching occurs in about 2 months at 47° F., 4 months at 39° F., and requires more than 5 months at 35° F. The hatching percentage varies widely in different lots of eggs but averages about 65.

-Newly hatched fry have large yolk sacs and are relatively helpless at first, but begin feeding and swimming actively within about a month.
-Their first food ordinarily consists of finely ground meat, such as beef liver or beef heart.
-Other meats or meals may be added to their diet later.
+Newly hatched fry have large yolk sacs and are relatively helpless.
+They begin feeding and swimming actively within about a month.
+Their first food in the hatchery ordinarily is finely ground meat, such as beef liver or beef heart.
+Other meats or dry animal and vegetable meals may be added to their diet later.

 Lake trout are stocked at various sizes between the time of hatching and the age of 2 years.
 Both the cost of rearing and the probability of later survival increase in proportion to the duration of the rearing period.
-Currently most young are stocked in the fall of the first year, when they average 3 to 4 inches long, or in the spring or fall of the second year, when lengths may average 4 to 5 and 7 to 9 inches, respectively.
-Preliminary results of experiments with fin-clipped fingerling lake trout stocked in Lake Superior have suggested marked survival benefits from holding the fish through their first winter before planting.
-The most favorable results from plantings made to maintain populations in lakes in which the species does not reproduce successfully.
-The value of stocking lake trout is questionable in lakes where natural reproduction sufficient to sustain the population already occurs.
+Currently, most young are stocked in the spring of the second year, when lengths may average 4 to 5 inches.
+Experiments with finclipped lake trout stocked in Lake Superior have demonstrated marked increases in survival when fish are held through their first winter before planting.
+The most favorable results from lake trout stocking are obtained from new introductions into suitable waters, or from plantings made to maintain populations in lakes in which the species fails to reproduce successfully.
+The value of stocking lake trout is questionable in lakes where natural reproduction is sufficient to sustain the populations.